How To Help Someone With Cocaine Addiction?

 4. Share Concerns Honestly

-For example, say, “I’ve noticed you seem stressed and withdrawn lately, and I’m worried about you,” instead of “You are acting strange.”
+For example, you could say “I’ve noticed you seem stressed and withdrawn lately, and I’m worried about you,” instead of “You are acting strange.”
 This approach focuses on your feelings rather than blaming them, making the conversation feel more supportive and less confrontational.
-According to Miller and Rollnick in their 2013 book, Motivational Interviewing: Helping People Change, using honest communication helps reduce defensiveness and encourages a more open and trusting dialogue.

 Dutra et al., in their 2008 study published in the American Journal of Psychiatry, emphasized that framing the conversation around care and support rather than criticism helps the person feel safe and understood.
-Balancing honest communication with expressing concern and maintaining a supportive dialogue makes it easier for your loved one to open up and consider seeking help.
+Balancing honest communication with expressing concern and maintaining a supportive dialogue makes it easier for your loved one to open up and consider seeking help

 5. Set Boundaries Clearly